bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 ![img](img/module5/GREAT_bone_marrow_h3k27ac.png)

-* For this exercise, we will download only two of the bigbeds for available datasets.
-Pick up the dataset below:
+* For this exercise, we will download only one of the bigbeds for available datasets.
+Pick up the dataset below, for sample `ERS1027405`:

 ![img](img/module5/GREAT_selectSomeBoneMarrowDatasets.png)